LLNL/mpibind/flux/README.md

 The plugin is installed here:
 ```
-<mpibind-prefix>/lib/mpibind/mpibind_flux.so
+<mpibind-prefix>/lib/mpibind/
+# which can be obtained with the command
+pkg-config --variable=plugindir mpibind

 ```

-To install the plugin into your Flux installation, copy it or link it to the Flux shell plugins directory:
+To install the plugin into your Flux installation, copy or link `mpibind_flux.so` to the Flux shell plugins directory:
 ```
 <flux-prefix>/lib/flux/shell/plugins/
+# which can be obtained with the command
+pkg-config --variable=fluxshellpluginpath flux-core

 ```

 If you do not have write access to this directory, see **Manual